bright/new-www/_posts/2017-10-26-slack-fastlane.md

 >In software engineering, continuous integration (CI) is the practice of merging all developer working copies to a shared mainline several times a day.

 It is 100% true, but for me, it is also a state when I as a developer can be notified by CI agent about successes and errors without specially checking them before pushing changes to the repository.
 But don't get me wrong.
-I don't recommend committing and pushing without compiling(because our CI agent inform us when something fails).
+I don't recommend committing and pushing without compiling (because our CI agent inform us when something fails).
 I'm talking about a situation when you have a number of projects that contain a number of tests (Yes, I assume you're writing tests 😉).
 And I think you don't want to run them every time before you push new changes to the repository.
 That's why, you configure the whole CI stuff to avoid it.
 Let CI agent do it for you.
 In most cases all the tests will succeed 😉), so you can work continuously.
-But if somehow tests fail - let the CI agent ping you on a Slack 😉
+But if somehow tests fail - let the CI agent ping you on a Slack.    😉
 Another thing is that, you can be informed about good things like: successfully uploaded `.ipa` to TestFlight.